South Tyrol Option Agreement: Background

 The region of South Tyrol had been a place of contending claims and conflict between German nationalism and Italian nationalism.
 One of the leading founders of Italian nationalism, Giuseppe Mazzini, along with Ettore Tolomei, counterfactually claimed that the German-speaking South Tyrolian population were in fact mostly a Germanicized population of Roman origin who needed to be "liberated and returned to their rightful culture".

 The southern part of Tyrol, renamed "Province of Bolzano", had been a part of Italy since the end of World War I. After the rise of fascism in 1922, a policy of Italianization in the area was implemented ruthlessly.
 All places, down to the tiniest hamlet, were given Italian names, and even family names were translated.
-The process intensified in the 1930s, when the government of Benito Mussolini encouraged thousands of southern Italians to relocate to the region, in a deliberate attempt at reducing the indigenous German-speaking population to minority status.
+The process intensified in the 1930s, when the government of Benito Mussolini encouraged thousands of southern Italians to relocate to the region, in a deliberate attempt at reducing the indigenous German-speaking population to a minority status.

-Between 1928 and 1939 various resistance groups formed in the province to fight the fascist Italian regime and its policy of suppressing the German language.
+Between 1928 and 1939, various resistance groups formed in the province to fight the fascist Italian regime and its policy of suppressing the German language.
 Children were taught the prohibited German language in clandestine catacombe schools and Catholic media and associations resisted the forced integration under the protection of the Vatican.
-The underground resistance movement, the Völkischer Kampfring Südtirols, was formed by a Nazi party member, Peter Hofer.
+The underground resistance movement, the Völkischer Kampfring Südtirols, was formed by a Nazi Party member, Peter Hofer.

 The geopolitical situation changed radically following the incorporation of Austria into the German Reich in 1938.
 Mussolini, who could safely ignore grievances regarding his treatment of a German-speaking minority as long as his country's German-speaking neighbour was a weak Austria, now had a powerful regime with the explicit aim of incorporating all ethnic Germans into one Reich on his border.

-Mussolini did not wish to annoy Hitler, but at the same time not afford to be seen by his own people as anything less than an equal partner in relations with Germany.
-For his part, Hitler also placed sufficient value maintaining friendly relations with Mussolini to avoid pursuing irredentist claims against Italy.
+Mussolini did not wish to annoy Adolf Hitler, but at the same time could not afford to be seen by his own people as anything less than an equal partner in relations with Germany.
+For his part, Hitler also placed sufficient value on maintaining friendly relations with Mussolini to avoid pursuing irredentist claims against Italy.

 From the Nazi point of view, sacrificing South Tyrol was a relatively small price to pay in exchange for securing Italian support in pursuit of German claims elsewhere, starting with the Sudetenland before incorporating formerly German territories in Poland and ultimately vast territories in the east.